jontek2/A-better-print_start-macro/README.md

   ##  Uncomment for bed mesh (1 of 2)
   BED_MESH_CLEAR       # Clears old saved bed mesh (if any)

-  # Checks if the bed temp is higher than 90c - if so then trigger a time-based heatsoak
+  # Checks if the bed temp is higher than 90c - if so then trigger a fixed 15-minute heatsoak
   {% if params.BED|int > 90 %}
     SET_DISPLAY_TEXT MSG="Bed: {target_bed}C"           # Displays info
     #STATUS_HEATING                                      # Sets SB-leds to heating-mode
-    M106 S150                                           # Turns on the PT-fan
+    M106 S255                                           # Turns on the PT-fan at full speed for high temp

     #  Uncomment if you have a Nevermore.
     #SET_PIN PIN=!PC13 VALUE=1                      # Turns on the nevermore